1. Academic Validation

 Methods: Bioinformatics was utilized to identify the hub genes between UC and CRC, and their clinical predictive significance, function, and expression were validated.
 Employing network pharmacology in combination with hub genes, key targets of HQD for preventing the development of UC into CAC were identified.
 Molecular docking and molecular dynamics (MD) were utilized to procure compounds that effectively bind to these targets and their transcription factors (TFs).
 Finally, the expression and mechanism of key targets were demonstrated in mice with UC or CAC.

-Results: (1) Joint analysis of UC and CRC gene sets resulted in 14 hub genes, mainly related to extracellular matrix receptor binding, biological processes in the extracellular matrix, focal adhesion and neutrophil migration; (2) Network pharmacology results show HQD has 133 core targets for treating UC and CRC, acting on extracellular matrix, inflammatory bowel disease, chemical carcinogen receptor activation and other pathways; (3) The intersection of hub genes and core targets yielded two key targets, MMP1 and MMP3; (4) STAT3 is a shared TF of MMP1 and MMP3.
+Results: (1) Joint analysis of UC and CRC gene sets resulted in 14 hub genes, mainly related to extracellular matrix receptor binding, biological processes in the extracellular matrix, focal adhesion and neutrophil migration; (2) Network pharmacology results show HQD has 133 core targets for treating UC and CRC, acting on extracellular matrix, inflammatory bowel disease, chemical carcinogen receptor activation and Other pathways; (3) The intersection of hub genes and core targets yielded two key targets, MMP1 and MMP3; (4) STAT3 is a shared TF of MMP1 and MMP3.
 (5) Molecular docking and MD verified that the dockings between Glabridin and STAT3/MMP1/MMP3 are stable and reliable; (6) In murine vivo experiments verified that Glabridin reduces inflammation, extracellular matrix degradation, and the occurrence of epithelial-mesenchymal transition to prevent UC transforming into CAC by inhibiting the phosphorylation of STAT3 and regulating the activity of MMP1/3.

 Keywords